 What are the possible risks of participating in this project?

 X-ray: You will be asked to have an x-ray of your knee.
-This involves exposure to a very small amount of radiation from x-Ray imaging.
+This involves exposure to a very small amount of radiation from x-ray imaging.
 As part of everyday living, everyone is exposed to naturally occurring background radiation and receives a dose of about 2 millisieverts (mSv) each year.
 The effective dose from the x-rays of your knee is less than 0.015 mSv.
 At this dose level, no harmful effects of radiation have been demonstrated, as any effect is too small to measure.
 The risk is believed to be very low.

 It is important to be aware that with any imaging investigation, there is a small chance of a previously unknown medical condition being detected.
 In the unlikely event that this occurs, we will contact you directly and inform you of the findings.
 Should you require further medical review, we will also organise a referral to your chosen GP.
 It must be emphasized that the purpose of this study is to investigate your knee pain and not to identify other potential medical conditions.
 While we will ensure that you are made aware of any incidental findings reported on by the consulting radiologist, neither the investigators, the radiologist, nor the Universities involved, will be held accountable if a medical condition exists that is not detected during the process.